Prevention and Detection

 Eat a healthy diet including a variety of fruits and vegetables

 Part of preventing cancer is eating a healthy diet.
-Following this guide to anti-cancer eating from one of our registered dieticians can help reduce your risk of developing cancer.
 Research shows that vegetables and fruits protect against a range of cancers.
 They help keep the body healthy, strengthen the immune system and protect cells from damage that can lead to cancer.
 Our registered dieticians lead a nutrition course at the Cancer Center focusing on cancer prevention and reducing the side effects of anti-cancer treatment through optimal nutrition.

 Maintain a healthy weight and stay physically active